iEv0lv3/algorithm_sort/readme.md

 ### Project Status

-* This project was started before my acceptance to Turing School of Software and Design, and its in need of refactoring
-* The algorithm_sort.rb file is heavily commented to help explain the program to new contributors
+* The algorithm_sort.rb file is heavily commented to help explain the code to new contributors
 * The project contains a .gitignore file for .DS_Store files
-* I will be adding Continuous Integration sometime soon, probably with TravisCI
-* I am debating adding Hound for automated code checks
+* The `dev` branch is the pull request branch
+* *Algorithm Sort* is working, and now accepts user input.

 ### Things to do: